10% Real Yield on Stablecoins: Delta-neutral GLP Farming Perfected

 Ultimately, these algorithms were proven successful, allowing us to boast a stellar 10-15% APR, or 10.5-16.2% APY.
 In practice however, once we account for the allocations between the hedge and the yield-earning GLP, the realistic yield is closer to 8-12% APR.
-The APR is also slightly influenced by the minute amount of price exposure.
+The APR is also slightly influenced by the tiny amount of price exposure.

 The APR paid out by GMX to GLP stakers was estimated to be 20% and these backtests were able to deliver about 50-75% of it.
 This means hedging and price exposure cost the vault about 1-3% annualized, which has proven minimal in cost but highly effective in reducing price exposure.
 While the entire exposure to price could not be removed, it has been muted so significantly that large declines such as the ones in June do not move the vault balance by more than a couple percentage points at most.